 Leave me a comment here and tell me all about the trickiest German words!

 I'm very excited about bringing you the course by the end of next month, and would love to keep you up to date.
-If you want to learn more about speaking German with confidence, just leave me your email address here and you will receive free tips to help you cut out that foreign accent.
+If you want to learn more about speaking German with confidence, check out the German Pronunciation Masterclass.
+It's a video course focused on one thing: helping you sound AWESOME in German.